dcersos1/Portfolio/README.md

 Welcome to my Github Portfolio!

-I am interested in a vareity of fields such as Data Science, Machine Learning, AI, Business Intelligence, and Information Systems and I am eager for new oppurtunities to be able to apply my knowledge while gaining valuable experience.
+I am interested in an array of interrelated fields such as Data Science, Machine Learning, AI, Business Intelligence, and Information Systems overall.
 This repository houses a collection of URLs to some of the projects I have worked on.
 Thank you for viewing and I hope you enjoy them!

 Contents: